robmuh/robmuh.github.com/_posts/2014-08-17-scratch-misses-itch.markdown

 and actual written code that they've saved to GitHub?
-I am sure you would be pleased with both and support whatever your child does to learn and express their love for you but one of these gifts taught them more as they built it.
+I am sure you would be pleased with both and support whatever your child does to learn and express their love for you but one of these gifts taught your child more as she made it.